Wainwright Stampede Association

 Adjustments Made

-The bleachers added in 1960 were moved south of the arena because the association felt that the bleachers were to low and needed to be further back in order for everyone to better see the performances.
+The bleachers added in 1960 were moved south of the arena because the association felt that the bleachers were to low & needed to be further back in order for everyone to better see the performances.

 West Bleachers Built